SamScherf/EasyAdd/README.md

 ### Updating the language

-Navigate to the [src/main/resources/assets/easyadd/lang/en_US.lang](/src/main/resources/assets/easyadd/lang/en_US.lang) file and mimic the mario example under the 'Items' section for every item you'd like to add
+Navigate to the [src/main/resources/assets/easyadd/lang/en_US.lang](/src/main/resources/assets/easyadd/lang/en_US.lang) file and mimic the given examples under the 'Items' section for every item you'd like to add